SAMMISolutions/docs/doc_posts/_commands-number/string-to-real.md

 - converting a value that's already real returns 0
 - removes any leading zeroes and rounds the number to 2 decimal points
 - string X beginning with a `.` will be converted to 0.X
-- accepts strings containing Euler's number
+- accepts strings with scientific notation

 | Box Name | Type | Description |
 |-------|--------|--------|